IanTeda/old.hugo.ianteda.com/content/blog/2017-07-02-rule-15-paid-to-think.md

 ---
 type: blog
 title: Rule 15 - We Are All Paid To Think
+description: You do not need a four year degree to think.
-description: It does not take a four year degree to think
+exceprt: It does not take a four year degree to think.
+Just because an engineer has been to University does not mean they have the answer.
+No mater your role we are all paid to think.
 date: 2017-07-02
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]